 Cross Vermont Trail Association, Inc. (CVTA) is a qualified charitable organization 501(c)(3)

-Contributions to charitable organizations can be deducted on your federal tax return if you itemize on IRS Form 1040, Schedule A.
+Contributions to charitable organizations can be deducted on your tax return.

 The full amount of cash donations to CVTA are tax deductible.
 (Which is to say, since we do not provide any goods or services in exchange for your contribution, the entire amount is a donation.)